grodriguezbarrero/calc-heat-transfer/README.md

-# Casio calculator programmes for heat transfer models
+# Casio calculator programmes for the Nusselt number (heat transfer)
 These might come in handy for anyone who has a heat transfer exam coming up.
 The equations used in this area of knowledge tend to be more based on models rather than fundamental physical laws, so they end up being a pain to type on a calculator.
 The posted programmes here all calculate the Nusselt number (Nu) in a variety of situations.

 The equations posted here are: